JESUS GIVES US HIS ABIDING COMFORT AND ENDLESS JOY

 “To comfort all who mourn… to give them a crown of beauty for ashes, the oil of joy for mourning, and a garment of praise for a spirit of despair.” – Isaiah 61:2-3

-Before we believe, we live engulfed in our sins.
-When we repent and believe, our Savior comes into our lives, washing away our past and placing upon us His crown of glory… His beauty for our ashes of repentance.
+Before we came to believe, we lived engulfed in our sins.
+When we came to repentance and belief, our Savior came into our lives, washing away our past and placing upon us His crown of glory… His beauty for our ashes of repentance.
 As He shines His love upon us, we come to reflect His glorious radiance.

 Jesus anoints us with His oil of joy… true joy as only He can give.
 Deep gratitude replaces our grief, shame and guilt over sin.
 Jesus raises us from despair and lifts our crushed, downtrodden spirits of heaviness.
 He clothes us with gladness and praise.
 Our spirits rejoice.